kirillApanasiuk/CleanningManagement/README.md

 ## Endpoint: Create Cleaning Plan
 Provide an endpoint that allows a client to create a cleaning plan.
 Don't forget to take all model constraints into account, e.g. title length.
 Please validate any request accordingly.

+We expect you to store the cleaning plan in the provided in-memory database using ef core.

 Here's an example for **request** body:
 ```